-This course is designed to assist the student with increasing speed and accuracy using the touch method of keyboarding through classroom instruction and lab exercises.
-Production of business documents, such as memoranda, letters, reports, tables, and outlines from unarranged rough draft to acceptable format is emphasized.
-On completion, students should be able to demonstrate proficiency and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of business documents.
+This course is designed to assist the student in increasing speed and accuracy using the touch method of keyboarding through classroom instruction and lab exercises.
+Emphasis is on the production of business documents such as memoranda, letters, reports, tables, and outlines from unarranged rough draft to acceptable format.
+Upon completion, the student should be able to demonstrate proficiency and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of business documents.
 This is a CORE course.